saleh-alhaddad/saleh-alhaddad.github.io/index.md

 * ⚡ I balance my career growth with a dedication to be update and active in the tech community!.

+* 📚 I am learning Python and Django to enhance my web development skills and moving with growing in technology.

+* 🤖 I am practicing integration with AI platforms, using Python.
 ---

 ### Languages and Tools